 To start off the day, you will meet your guide at 8am in Yosemite Valley’s Half Dome Village on the front deck near the general store and grill.
 After brief introductions, safety warnings and precautions, and a brief overview of the day, we will begin the hike warming up with a sociable, short, flat and paved mile to the Mist Trail trailhead near Happy Isles visitor center.
 This is where the uphill charge begins.

 We will continue on an easy and flat ½ mile or so to the John Muir Trail/Panorama Trail Junction, where we will conquer our last uphill trek.
-From here, it is a 700 vertical foot climb up a mile section of about 20 switchbacks to connect with the Panorama Trail at our high point of the day of 6620’ in elevation.
-Again, reaching this destination makes for a nice time to photo-shoot and relax.
+From here, there is an optional 700 vertical foot climb up a mile section of about 20 switchbacks to connect with the Panorama Trail at our high point of the day of 6620’ in elevation.
+Reaching this destination makes for a nice time to photo-shoot and relax.
 When ready, we will make a u-turn and head back down the mile-long switchback section we came up, but rather than retracing our steps to the top of Nevada Fall and down the Mist Trail, we will take a left, heading West and descending 2000 feet, down the 3.5 mile-long John Muir trail.